 In other words, the Drug Enforcement Agency issued an Interim Final Rule on industrial hemp products, which established the illegal status of “synthetic tetrahydrocannabinol,” without providing information on which industrial hemp products are considered synthetic under national law.
 The legality of the new hemp cannabinoids and the techniques used to create them caused a lot of confusion in the hemp industry.

-Consequently, the sale of Delta 10 THC and other hemp THC isomers is possible because these substances are hemp-derived compounds.
+Consequently, selling Delta 10 THC and other hemp THC isomers is possible because these substances are hemp-derived compounds.
 The Agricultural Improvement Act of 2018 (Farm Bill) legalized hemp plant and their derivatives and cannabinoids as non-intoxicating substances.

 The D10 molecule is a perfect example of how the Farm Bill has changed hemp legislation.